SouthGreenPlatform/trainings/_pages/linux/RNASeqPractice.md

 </table>
 We will perform a transcriptome-based mapping and estimates of transcript levels using Kallisto, and a differential analysis using EdgeR.
 * Connect to [Galaxy IRD](http://bioinfo-inter.ird.fr:8080/)
-* Create a new history and import RNASeq samples datasets (paired-end fastq files) from Data library `Galaxy_trainings_2019 => RNASeq_DE`
+* Create a new history and import all the 8 RNASeq samples datasets (paired-end fastq files) from Data library `Shared Data => Data Libraries => Galaxy_trainings_2019 => RNASeq`
 * Upload the Chr1 of rice transcriptome (cDNA) to be used as reference  - `http://rice.plantbiology.msu.edu/pub/data/Eukaryotic_Projects/o_sativa/annotation_dbs/pseudomolecules/version_7.0/chr01.dir/Chr1.cdna`
-* Run the kallisto program by providing Chr1 as transcriptome reference and specifying correctly pairs of input fastq- `kallisto quant`
+* Run the kallisto quant program by providing Chr1 as transcriptome reference and specifying correctly pairs of input fastq- `kallisto quant`
+You can do it with the pairs made one by one manually or you can make lists of dataset pairs.
+If you choose this second option:
+- Build one list with the pairs of condition 1 and on other list with the pairs of condition 2.
+- launch kallisto on each of the two lists => you get 2 kallisto outputs collections
-* Convert kallisto outputs (collection of count files) into one single file that can be used as input for EdgeR - `Kallisto2EdgeR`
+* Convert kallisto outputs (collection of count files) into one single file that can be used as input for EdgeR - 41

+</tr>41

+</tr>`Kallisto2EdgeR`

 -----------------------